- VELVETH SCHMITZ — CHAIR OF THE BOARD

 Renita and her husband Garfield are proud parents of Caroline (Chadwick '17 and Dartmouth '21) and Caleb (Dartmouth '19) who also attended Chadwick from 2002-2013.
 Smith founded and manages a strategic marketing consultancy that specializes in healthcare and life science technology.
 She formerly marketed consumer brands at General Mills and financed leverage buyouts at Citicorp in New York.
 Smith earned both her Bachelor of Arts in Economics and her Master of Business Administration from Stanford University.
 She serves as a Trustee of the Miller Foundation (supporter of organizations serving the Long Beach community, including the Long Beach Memorial Miller Children's Hospital) and SCS Noonan Scholars, a nonprofit organization enabling high-achieving underrepresented students to excel in college and career.
 She is also a former vice president of the Los Angeles Urban League.

-Brian Sweeney and his wife Eva are the proud parents of a sixth-, seventh-, and ninth-grader at Chadwick.
-In addition to leading a private real estate development and investment company, Sweeney has purchased thousands of acres of local California coastal land, including the La Purisima Conservation Bank in Santa Barbara County.
+Brian Sweeney and his wife Eva are the proud parents of a seventh-, eighth-, and 10th-grader at Chadwick.
+Through his private real estate development and investment company, Sweeney has purchased thousands of acres of California coastal land and is the majority owner of the La Purisima Conservation Bank in Santa Barbara County.
 He graduated from Western University, Canada, with an Honors Business Administration Degree.
 Sweeney and his wife founded and constructed ESMoA, a nonprofit art laboratory in El Segundo whose free-to-the-public mission is to spark creativity through the exhibition of visual arts.
-Sweeney is a member of the Board of Directors of the Wende Museum, chair of the Getty Research Institute Council and is a member of the J. Paul Getty Museum Paintings Council and the J. Paul Getty Museum Disegno Group (Friends of Drawings).
+Sweeney is a member of the Getty Research Institute Council, the J. Paul Getty Museum Paintings Council and the J. Paul Getty Museum Disegno Group.
 He also participated in the 1984 Los Angeles Summer Olympics in yachting and placed ninth in the Tornado Class.

 Warner has extensive volunteer experience at Chadwick School, where his roles have included auxiliary chair, room parent, Friends of the Library treasurer, Admissions ambassador, and STEM and Global Opportunities committee member.